 Value for Money: $0.30/oz ($4.80/lb) lands between grocery and premium tiers; the small bag keeps trial costs low for multi-dog homes or rotation feeding.

-Cons: only 11-lb size, so cost per pound spikes for large dogs; contains canola oil, a less-desirable fat; some batches vary in color and aroma; taurine level not listed.
+- A less-desirable fat; some batches vary in color and aroma; taurine level not listed

 Value for Money: $2.02/lb is hard to beat for a clean, single-animal-protein diet; you finance nutrition, not marketing campaigns.

-Cons: kibble size is large—small dogs may ignore it; protein (25 %) moderate, so very active or working dogs may need supplementation; bags occasionally arrive with tears.
+- So very active or working dogs may need supplementation; bags occasionally arrive with tears

 Bottom Line: For households that want grain-free salmon nutrition on a budget, this is the sweet-spot choice: gentle on guts, gentle on wallets, and sold where you already shop.